 Young, fit patients who have advanced mycosis fungoides and haven’t responded to other treatments might have a stem cell transplant using cells from a donor (an allogeneic stem cell transplant).

 Some people with more advanced mycosis fungoides might be asked if they’d like to take part in a clinical trial.

 During the course of your lymphoma, you might need several different treatments.
 When symptoms flare up, you don’t always need ‘stronger’ treatment than you had before.
 You usually have the lowest possible treatment that controls your symptoms.
 This keeps your risk of side effects to a minimum.

 Sézary syndrome is a rare high-grade skin lymphoma.
 It accounts for about 3 in every 100 cases of skin lymphoma.
 Sézary syndrome is similar to mycosis fungoides but it affects the blood as well as the skin.
 Most people with Sézary syndrome develop it without having had any milder form of skin lymphoma beforehand.
 Signs and symptoms of Sézary syndrome may include:

 - large areas of bright red, thickened, swollen and sore skin (erythroderma) that sometimes peels

 - large numbers of abnormal T cells called ‘Sézary cells’ in the blood

 - severe itching

 - thickening of the skin of the palms of the hands and the soles of the feet

-- exposure of the inside surface of the lower eyelid (ectropion).
+- drooping of the lower eyelid (ectropion).